 One of the Camp Chef pellet grills that comes with a sear box is the Woodwind, which is a popular model for home grillers who want to sear meats.
 The Woodwind uses the company’s smart smoke technology, which gives you more freedom as you cook and keeps you from standing over the grill.
 This technology monitors the internal temperature and automatically adds more pellets when the temperature drops.
 The system maintains a constant temperature, even if you’re not there.

 Suitable for grilling, braising and all other cooking methods, this grill has a temperature range of down to 160 degrees Fahrenheit up to 500 degrees Fahrenheit.
 Not only does the smokebox have a digital screen, but it has buttons that let you change the temperature in seconds.
+It can turn raw marinated foods into delicious smoked meats without any effort.
 It also requires just one touch to turn the grill on and off.

 Some of the features we like include the ash cleanout system and the interior cooking space.
 With a cooking area of 570 square inches, this grill lets you feed a hungry crowd quickly and keep foods warm on the included grates.
 The ash cleanout system collects the ash and pushes it into a bucket that you can empty without cleaning out the whole grill.